janlelis/idiosyncratic-ruby.com/source/posts/11-regular-extremism.html.md

 `(?<=X)` | Positive lookbehind | `"Ruby"[/(?<=u)./]   #=> "b"`
 `(?<!X)` | Negative lookbehind | `"Ruby"[/(?<!R|^)./] #=> "b"`

-But Ruby also has an additional shortcut syntax to do *positive lookbehinds* via `\K`:
+But Ruby also has "Keep Expressions", an additional shortcut syntax to do *positive lookbehinds* using `\K`:

     "Ruby"[/Ru\Kby/] #=> "by"
     "Ruby"[/ru\Kby/] #=> nil